 While I realize everyone wants a representative collection of types and varieties, it is nevertheless much simpler to grow only the tried and true roses – those with the highest American Rose Society national rating.

 Personally, I like to obtain my bushes from nurseries specializing in roses, or from local firms that have good facilities for caring for the plants in their stores.
-It is easy for a rose to become dried out, and once this happens the plant is severely weakened.
+It is easy for a rose to become dried out, and once this happens, the plant is severely weakened.

 Roses Must Have Good Drainage

 If it doesn’t exist naturally, the only real remedy is to install tile drains.
-Roses also require sunlight, and unless the plants will get at least six hours of full sunshine a day, no amount of careful attention or hard work will produce good results.
+Roses also require sunlight, and unless the plants get at least six hours of full sunshine a day, no amount of careful attention or hard work will produce good results.

 Keep the beds as far away as possible from trees or shrub roses whose roots may penetrate the beds and give the gardener an everlasting struggle to keep them out.

 If one wishes, they can make the preparation of the soil exceedingly laborious and burdensome.
 Some even like to brag about the depths of their excavations.

 Me, I don’t worry much about this aspect of rose growing because I am sure there are other elements more important for success than the soil.

 Keeping the plants free of disease and insect pests, for example, pays bigger dividends.
 To be sure, the soil must be fertile.
 If it doesn’t sustain any vegetation, it cannot very well be expected to produce roses unless it is improved.

 On the other hand, if it grows good corn, tomatoes, zinnias, or even grass, it will grow fine roses.